Wright Flyer: Influence

-After a single statement to the press in January 1904 and a failed public demonstration in May, the Wright Brothers did not publicize their efforts, and other aviators who were working on the problem of flight (notably Alberto Santos-Dumont) were thought by the press to have preceded them by many years.
+After a single statement to the press in January 1904 and a failed public demonstration in May, the Wright Brothers did not publicize their efforts, and other aviators who were working on the problem of flight (notably Alberto Santos-Dumont with 14-bis) were thought by the press to have preceded them by many years.
 After their successful demonstration flight in France on August 8, 1908, they were accepted as pioneers and received extensive media coverage.

 In 1909, the Wright Military Flyer became the world's first military aircraft after successful tests on June 3, 1909.
 This airplane was purchased by the army but was never used in combat; it was, however, used to train some pilots.
-It was donated to the Smithsonian Institute in 1911 and is on display in the Early Flight exhibit at the National Air and Space Museum.
+It was donated to the Smithsonian Institution in 1911 and is on display in the Early Flight exhibit at the National Air and Space Museum.
 A modified version, the Wright Model B, was produced in larger numbers by the Wright brothers and was used by the army "for training pilots and conducting aerial experiments" including tests of "a bombsight and bomb-dropping device".

 The issue of patent control was correctly seen as critical by the Wrights, and they acquired a wide American patent, intended to give them ownership of basic aerodynamic control.
 This was fought in both American and European courts.
 European designers were little affected by the litigation and continued their own development.
 The legal fight in the U.S. had a crushing effect on the nascent American aircraft industry, and even by the time of America's entry into World War I, in 1917, the U.S. had "only six [American made] airplanes, and fourteen trained pilots".
 The numbers increased substantially over the subsequent years but during the war, all of the fighter aircraft flown by Americans were designed and built in Europe.